freshtonic/lazylet/README.md

         expect(function() {
           return env.viaEnv;
         }).to.throwException(function(e) {
-          expect(e).to.equal("illegal attempt to access the Let environment in the definition of 'viaEnv'");
+          expect(e.message).to.equal("illegal attempt to access the Let environment in the definition of 'viaEnv'");
         });

       });